 History of Quebec & Canada.
 See "knowledge" within the program Download

-Below are links to the individual evaluation framework sites and documents.
-You can also search for the current and older frameworks on MEES site at Go to site
+Below are links to the individual evaluation frameworks.
+You can also visist the main MEES site and browse by subject to review them Go to site

 Cycle 1 and 2 - History & Citizenship Education Download

 Cycle 2 (New) History of Québec and Canada program Download

 BAMD: MEES approved books site

 RÉCIT de l'univers social @recitus